nwekeKent/hngx-stage2/DOCUMENTATION.md

   - Status Code: 200 OK
   - Content-Type: application/json
   - Body:
-    - `message`: "User name updated successfully."
+    - A JSON object containing the updated user details is returned

 - Other Responses:
   - `400 Bad Request` if the request is invalid E.g The name passed is not a string, or the name is not passed at all.